-The effluent limitations in the draft permit have been reviewed for consistency with the WQMP.
-The proposed effluent limitations are not contained in the approved WQMP.
+The effluent limits recommended in the draft permit have been reviewed for consistency with the WQMP.
+The proposed limits are not contained in the approved WQMP.
 However, these limits will be included in the next WQMP update.
+This discharge is less than 0.2 MGD, and has been evaluated consistent with the modeling Memoranda Of Agreement between the TCEQ and the EPA.

-The discharge from this permit action is not expected to have an effect on any federal endangered or threatened aquatic or aquatic-dependent species or proposed species or their critical habitat.
-This determination is based on the United States Fish and Wildlife Service's (USFWS's) biological opinion on the State of Texas authorization of the TPDES (September 14, 1998; October 21, 1998, update).
-To make this determination for TPDES permits, TCEQ and EPA only considered aquatic or aquatic-dependent species occurring in watersheds of critical concern or high priority as listed in Appendix A of the USFWS biological opinion.
+The Houston toad (Bufo houstonensis Sanders), an endangered aquatic-dependent species of critical concern, occurs within Segment No. 1209's watershed.
+This determination is based on the United States Fish and Wildlife Service's (USFWS) biological opinion on the State of Texas authorization of the Texas Pollutant Discharge Elimination System (TPDES; September 14, 1998, October 21, 1998 update).
+To make this determination for TPDES permits, TCEQ and EPA only consider aquatic or aquatic dependent species occurring in watersheds of critical concern or high priority as listed in Appendix A of the USFWS biological opinion.
 The determination is subject to reevaluation due to subsequent updates or amendments to the biological opinion.
+Species distribution information for the Segment No. 1209 watershed is provided by the USFWS and documents the toad's presence solely in the vicinity of Running Creek in Leon County, which is farther up the watershed from the facility associated with this permit action.
+Based upon this information, it is determined that the facility's discharge is not expected to impact the Houston toad.
 The permit does not require EPA review with respect to the presence of endangered or threatened species.

-Segment No. 1810 is not currently listed on the state's inventory of impaired and threatened waters (the 2020 CWA § 303(d) list).
+Segment No. 1209 is currently listed on the State's inventory of impaired and threatened waters (the 2020 CWA § 303(d) list).
+The listing is for bacteria in the portion of Navasota River from confluence with Camp Creek upstream to Lake Limestone Dam in Robertson County (Assessment Unit [AU] 1209\05).